⛽ Fuel

 If your fuel type is not listed, you can add a new one by typing its name and clicking Create.

 Note: If you add a new fuel, the platform will not provide calculation factors, so you will need to enter them manually.
-Please use the "Additional Information" field to specify your data sources.
+Please use the Notes field to specify your data sources.

 Select the Measurement Unit